smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 }
 ```
 ~|

 ### Screen Classes
-The screens for this example will inherit from the previously created ```CustomSDLScreen``` protocol and will be required to implement the initialization and show screen method.
-A good practice for screen classes is to keep screen data in a view model to add a layer of abstraction for exposing public properties and commands.
-For example, the ```HomeScreen``` object will implement the protocol and inside will have a property of ```HomeDataViewModel``` where it will access public properties and set these to the SDL screen manager fields.
-The Home Screen will also create a navigation button to open the ```SDLButtonScreen```.
+As previously mentioned most screens should all follow a shared protocol, such as the ```CustomSDLScreen``` protocol above, since the screens will most likely operate in a similar fashion.
+Another good practice for screen classes is to keep screen data in a view model.
+Doing so will add a layer of abstraction for exposing public properties and commands to the screen.

+For the example below, the ```HomeScreen``` class will inherit the ```CustomSDLScreen``` protocol and will have a property of ```HomeDataViewModel```.
+The screen manager change its fields based on the view model's data.
+In addition, the home screen will also create a navigation button to open the ```SDLButtonScreen``` when pressed.

 |~
 ```objc